-Services that are covered for you What you must pay when you get these covered services No charge, unless the cost exceeds the • One pair of eyeglasses or contact lenses after each allowed Medicare fee schedule. cataract surgery that includes insertion of an intraocular lens.
+Services that are covered for you What you must pay when you get these covered services One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
 Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant.
 Following Medicare-covered cataract surgery, the member may use their eyewear benefit (if purchased by your group) as described below to pay for upgrades to the Medicare covered eye wear benefit.
-The Medicare eyewear benefit following cataract surgery is covered per Medicare guidelines. \$100 Credit every 24 months • If purchased by your group, lenses, frames, medically necessary contact lenses, or cosmetic contact lenses every See Additional Provisions \ two years, purchased at a network optical facility.
+The Medicare eyewear benefit following cataract surgery is covered per Medicare guidelines.
+No charge, unless the cost exceeds the allowed Medicare fee schedule.
+If purchased by your group, lenses, frames, medically necessary contact lenses, or cosmetic contact lenses every two years, purchased at a network optical facility.
 Any part of the eyewear benefit that is not exhausted at the first point of sale may not be used at a later date.
-This means that any benefit dollars remaining after the first point of sale are forfeited and cannot be applied to copayments for eye exams or contact lens professional fitting fees. • Eyeglasses and contact lenses must be prescribed by an optometrist or ophthalmologist and purchased at a network optical facility. • See exclusions for eye surgery to correct refractive defects and for cosmetic contact lenses that are not medically necessary later in this section.
-"Welcome to Medicare" preventive visit We cover the one-time "Welcome to Medicare" preventive There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" visit.
-The visit includes a review of your health, as well as preventive visit. education and counseling about the preventive services you need (including certain screenings and shots), and referrals The applicable cost-sharing listed elsewhere for other care if needed. in this Medical Benefits Chart will apply to any nonpreventive services you receive Important: We cover the "Welcome to Medicare" during or subsequent to the visit. preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your

-"Welcome to Medicare" preventive visit.
+This means that any benefit dollars remaining after the first point of sale are forfeited and cannot be applied to copayments for eye exams or contact lens professional fitting fees. \$100 Credit every 24 months See Additional Provisions Eyeglasses and contact lenses must be prescribed by an optometrist or ophthalmologist and purchased at a network optical facility.
+See exclusions for eye surgery to correct refractive defects and for cosmetic contact lenses that are not medically necessary later in this section. • "Welcome to Medicare" preventive visit We cover the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+The applicable cost-sharing listed elsewhere in this Medical Benefits Chart will apply to any nonpreventive services you receive during or subsequent to the visit.

-\Your cost-sharing for these services or items doesn't apply toward the out-of-pocket maximum.
+[†]Your provider must obtain prior authorization from our plan.
+Your cost-sharing for these services or items doesn't apply toward the out-of-pocket maximum.

-2019 Evidence of Coverage
+2021 Evidence of Coverage